valzargaming/valzargaming/README.md

 **Civ13/Civ13**
    - **Description:** A total conversion mod for Space Station 13, designed to create a unique gameplay experience themed around Civilization 13.
    - **Key Features:** Custom game mechanics, new roles, and unique scenarios.
-   - **Get Started:** The repository includes detailed setup instructions to help you get started.
+   - **Get Started:** The repository includes detailed setup instructions to help you get started, however exact implementations can vary between versions of Byond and bots being used.
+Support is available on Discord.

 **Valgorithms/Civilizationbot**
    - **Description:** Civilizationbot is a project focused on porting Piratebot#8117 from Discord.py to DiscordPHP.
 The bot is designed for use with the Civilization 13 Discord server.